daadaada/turingas/README.md

 # TuringAs
-An open source SASS assembler for NVIDIA Volta and Turing GPUs.
+An open source SASS assembler for NVIDIA Volta, Turing, and Ampere GPUs.

 ## Requirements: